InfinityAlgo-Academy/LightHouse/docs/throttling.md

 Lighthouse, by default, uses simulated throttling as it provides both quick evaluation and minimized variance.
 However, some may want to experiment with more accurate throttling...
 [Learn more about these throttling types and how they behave in in different scenarios](https://www.debugbear.com/blog/network-throttling-methods).

-## DevTools' Audits Panel Throttling
+## DevTools' Lighthouse Panel Throttling

 In Chrome 79 and earlier, you could choose between [the throttling types](#types-of-throttling) of Simulated, Applied, and none.